-While there is a long history of human habitation around Narragansett Bay and along its south shore, the ways in which tidal waters and coastal lands are now used are mainly the products of the last one hundred fifty years.
+There is a long history of human habitation around Narragansett Bay and along its south shore.
+The most dramatic growth period for coastal population was the urban expansion of Providence and its suburbs between 1880 and 1940.
+Since the 1970s, rural coastal towns contributed to a new, but less dramatic wave of growth.
+(Figure 2) The ways in which tidal waters and coastal lands are now used are mainly the products of the last 150 years.
 This recent period can be divided into three distinct eras of coastal and marine development, each with its own character and dynamics.